canonical/brand-store-documentation/docs/explanation/base-stores-and-device-view-stores.rst

 Base stores and Device View stores
 ==================================

-A Dedicated Snap Store is the union of a base store and at least one device view store.
+A Dedicated Snap Store is the union of a Base store and at least one Device View store.
 The Base store is where the collection of snaps reside, whereas the Device View stores are curated windows into a specific Base store.

 .. _base-stores: